Quantitative Easing 2 Summary and Whether It Worked

 Quantitative Easing Before QE2

 QE2 was a creative use of an existing tool.
 The Fed historically used quantitative easing as part of its expansionary monetary policy.
-It usually held at least $700 billion of Treasury notes at any given time.
+It held at least $700 billion of Treasury notes at any given time.
 The Fed used this portfolio to stimulate growth during recessions or slow it down during a bubble.
-However, the financial crisis of 2008 exhausted the other Fed tools.
+But the financial crisis of 2008 exhausted the other Fed tools.
 The Fed funds rate and the discount rate were already at zero, and the Fed was even paying interest on banks' reserve requirements.
-For more, see Current Fed Interest Rates.
+The current Fed interest rates determine the nation’s economic prospects.

 By November 2008, the Fed realized it needed to step up quantitative easing.
 It announced the launch of what is now called QE1.
 This program was innovative.
-The Fed added massive purchases of mortgage-backed securities (around $600 billion) to its regular purchases of Treasuries.
+The Fed added massive purchases, worth around $600 billion, of mortgage-backed securities to its regular purchases of Treasuries.
 By March 2009, the Fed had more than doubled its holdings of bank debt, MBS, and Treasury notes to a record $1.75 trillion.
-A year later (June 2010) the Fed's holding were even higher, setting a new record of $2.1 trillion.
-The Fed cut back on purchases, thinking the economy was recovering.
-By August it reinstated QE1, buying $30 billion a month in longer-term Treasuries such as the 10-year note.
+A year later in June 2010, the Fed's holding were even higher, setting a new record of $2.1 trillion.
+Thinking the economy was recovering, the Fed cut back on purchases.
+By August, it reinstated QE1.
+It bought $30 billion a month in longer-term Treasuries such as the 10-year note.